Anna Nixon, Co-Founder, STEM4Girls

 In 2018, Nixon shared a TedX talk on inspiring students with the right kind of educational experiences: “The value of schooling lies in the critical thinking skills that allow us to solve a variety of problems.
 By showing students the real-world applications of what they’re learning, they’re more likely to stay engaged.”

-Now a sophomore computer science major at the University of Pennsylvania, Nixon continues to pursue hands-on learning experiences through project-based courses and as a lead member of the university’s Formula SAE (Society of Automotive Engineers) team, Penn Electric Racing, where she applies her engineering skills to build electric race cars.
+Now a junior computer science major at the University of Pennsylvania, Nixon continues to pursue hands-on learning experiences through project-based courses and as a lead member of the university’s Formula SAE (Society of Automotive Engineers) team, Penn Electric Racing, where she applies her engineering skills to build electric race cars.